Why wait to specialize in your law school career?

 The first-year clinic option aims to help students refine their career interests by gaining exposure to diverse areas of law practice.
 This unique opportunity allows first-year students to participate along with upper-level students as members of a clinic section.
 It matches first-year students with faculty practitioners from the C-K Law Group, allowing students to learn applicable skills as they assume various practice roles.
 Participation is on a space-available basis, with a lottery conducted if student interest exceeds available spots.

 Based in Chicago-Kent's in-house law firm, the first-year clinic option is a ground-breaking program among the nation's law schools.
 The law firm's faculty practitioners participate as both instructors and professional mentors.
 Students enrolled in the program become actual participating members of a fee-based, live-client law firm.
-Practice areas include civil litigation, criminal defense, employee benefit claims, employment law, family law, immigration law, mediation/ADR, and tax law.
+Practice areas include civil litigation, criminal defense, employee benefit claims, employment law, family law, immigration law, mediation/ADR, estate planning, probate and transactional law, and tax law.
 Depending on client and practice needs, students may engage in legal and factual research, client interviews, document drafting, discovery review, administrative hearings and negotiations, trial team strategy sessions, court appearances, and motion calls.